Black pepper is made of dried and aged pepper berries and can be used as a whole spice or in powdered form as seasoning.

+Can dogs eat black pepper?
 Black pepper is an excellent addition to your dog’s diet, but it must be fed to them in moderation.
 Regulated amounts of this seasoning improve digestive function, immunity, brainpower and reduce cholesterol and blood sugar levels in your furry best friend.

 However, if given in excess, your dog might suffer allergic reactions, especially marked by abdominal and respiratory inflammation.